Photo-of-Sajini-Ponmala

 My belief in Homeopathy stems from early childhood after being treated by a popular Homeopathic Doctor in Trichy.
 Dr.A.Balaji, as he was called, treated me for tonsillitis and an obstinate eczema.
 He was known to my father and treated most members of the family.
 Recently, I came to know from my dad that Dr.A.Balaji’s father was also a homeopathic practitioner and had treated my mum for some of her complaints in the past.

-My father Mr.K.Ponmala, for whom I have the utmost regard has always been a fair and just person.
-It seems like he has influenced most of the decisions in my life either directly or indirectly.
-He insisted that I study at the Govt.Homeopathic Medical College, Calicut because of it’s relevance in Homeopathy.
-I did secure admission through the state entrance exam.
+Mr.K.Ponmala, my father, for whom I have the utmost regard has always been a fair and just person.
+Not only did I look up to him growing up, I also adored his sense of justice and unconditional love for everyone around him.
+For that reason, despite me being a decisive person, it goes without saying that my father has influenced most of the decisions in my life either directly or indirectly.
+He insisted that I study at the Govt.Homeopathic Medical College, Calicut because of the latter’s relevance in the field of Homeopathy.

 Government Homeopathic Medical College, Calicut :- my alma mater!